galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 >
 > 2. Create an empty directory and `cd` into it
 >
-> 2. Create your hosts file, name it `hosts`, in the folder you have just entered.
+> 2. Create your inventory file, name it `hosts`, in the folder you have just entered.
 >
 >    1. Identify a host you have `SSH` access to.
 If you do not have access to any remote machines, `localhost` is fine.
 >    2. Make sure you can SSH into it.
 Test it now.
 >    3. We will call our group "my_hosts".
->    4. Create a hosts file with the group `my_hosts` and the host you have chosen.
+>    4. Populate the inventory file with the group `my_hosts` and the host you have chosen.
 >
 >    > ### {% icon solution %} Solution
->    > The file should look like:
+>    > The `hosts` file should look like:
 >    >
 >    > ```ini
 >    > [my_hosts]